-While meteorites of visible size are quite rare, and masses of over a gram are not likely to fall on your house in a lifetime, these microscopic particles strike with such amazing frequency that collection is quick and easy.
+While meteorites of visible size are quite rare, and masses of over a gram are not likely to fall on your house in a lifetime, these microscopic particles drift down with great frequency, making collection comparatively easy.
 Sorting them from the windblown dust, pollen, trash, and leaf litter that falls with them is another matter altogether.
 We'll come to that later, though.
 Let's start with how to collect them.

 How do I find micrometeorites?

-All you really need to begin collecting micrometeorites is a clean open container aimed at the sky, a magnet, and a small plastic bag.
+All you really need to begin collecting micrometeorites is a clean open container aimed at the sky for a significant period of time, a magnet, and a small plastic bag.
 The hobby is a lot more fun if, in addition to this, you have a microscope.

-I have heard of people collecting micrometeorites by coating microscope slides with a thin layer of Vaseline and leaving them out for a few days, but it seems a needlessly challenging method to me.
-It does, however, allow you to count fall rate per area in a given amount of time.
-An easier method is to partially fill a glass dish with water (distilled might be best, but isn't necessary) and then place the dish outside under the open sky.
+I have heard of people collecting micrometeorites amidst other small particles by coating microscope slides with a thin layer of Vaseline and leaving them out for a few days, but it seems a needlessly challenging method to me.
+It does, however, potentially allow you to count the fall rates of various kinds of microscopic particles per area in a given amount of time.
+An easier method is to partially fill a large glass dish with water (distilled might be best, but isn't necessary) and then place the dish outside under the open sky.
 The water is simply to keep anything that falls into the dish from blowing away.
 It also helps to raise your dish away from the ground to minimize wind blown dust and debris.
-After a day, a couple of days, or a week if you feel so inclined, place your magnet inside a small plastic bag that has been turned inside out and sweep it around in the bottom of your dish.
-Your prizes may not be immediately visible to the unaided eye unless you have very sharp eyes.
+After a few days, a week, or a month if you feel so inclined, place your magnet inside a small plastic bag that has been turned inside out and sweep it around in the bottom of your dish.
+Your prizes will not be immediately visible to the unaided eye unless you are a very unusual person or are extraordinarily lucky.
 Turn your bag right side out and put away your magnet for the moment.
 This process will leave your magnet outside the bag and your small treasures now safely inside.
 Allow the material you have thus collected to dry

 The larger your collection area, the more material you will accumulate.
 Many houses have gutters which make ideal meteorite sluice boxes.

-My favorite micrometeorite collecting process involves a propanel (enameled metal) roof and mis-installed backsloping gutters that came with my house.
-(The gutters have recently been reinstalled at a correctly directed, but less than normal slope to slow the flow rate of the water sluicing through them).
-I've permanently installed magnets at intervals on the bottom of the gutter to hold all possibly meteoritic dust particles for later retrieval, sorting, and examination.
-This elaborate setup is augmented by lack of contamination since the roof has no composite material to shed, no overhanging trees, no nearby cities or industry to create manmade fallout, and clean high mountain air.
+My favorite micrometeorite collecting process involved an enameled metal roof and mis-installed backsloping gutters that came with a house I once owned.
+(The gutters were subsequently reinstalled at a correctly directed, but less than normal slope to slow the flow rate of the water sluicing through them).
+I permanently installed magnets at intervals on the bottom of the gutter to hold all possibly meteoritic dust particles for later retrieval, sorting, and examination.
+This elaborate setup was augmented by lack of contamination since the roof has no composite material to shed, no overhanging trees, no nearby cities or industry to create manmade fallout, and clean high mountain air.
 If you look around hard enough, you will find similar ideal unintentional micrometeorite traps such as old tin roofed barns with gutters filled with 50 years worth of debris, glass roofed sunrooms with channels along the edges that haven't been cleaned in 10 years, or old buckets or watering cans that you've left sitting in the yard for months.
 The possibilities are endless.
-I've long had a secret desire to place heavy duty magnets on the gutter down spouts of several acre stadiums, glass topped malls, and tiled or slate roofed auditoriums.
+(I've long had a secret desire to place heavy duty magnets on the gutter down spouts of several acre stadiums, glass topped malls, and tiled or slate roofed auditoriums.)
 I would love to hear about the results if anyone ever sets something like this up. (with permission from the appropriate management of course)